astrosites/astrosites.github.io/_pages/hosting-on-github.md

 **Guide**: [https://help.github.com/articles/using-a-custom-domain-with-github-pages/](https://help.github.com/articles/using-a-custom-domain-with-github-pages/)

-1. Go to [domains.google.com](domains.google.com) and purchase whatever domain you want ($12 / year usually)
+1. Go to [domains.google.com](domains.google.com) and purchase whatever domain you want ($12 / year usually).
 2. Create a file called CNAME in the main directory of your github repo.
 Add the lines `<your_domain>` and `www.<your_domain>` (e.g. `example.com` and `www.example.com`).
-3. Open up the DNS settings for your site on [https://domains.google.com/registrar](https://domains.google.com/registrar)
+3. Open up the DNS settings for your site on [https://domains.google.com/registrar](https://domains.google.com/registrar).
-4. Under "Name servers", click "Use the Google Domains name servers"
+4. Under "Name servers", click "Use the Google Domains name servers".
 5. Under "Custom resource records", create the following records:
     - @, A, 1h, 192.30.252.153, (click the + button) 192.30.252.154
     - www, CNAME, 1h, `https://<your_username>.github.io/.<your_domain_name>.`